Content

 Intent to Apply (ITA)

-FY 2023 EL - Title III Intent to Apply Application for the Language Instruction Educational Program and Immigrant Student Education Program is now available through IWAS
+EL - Title III Intent to Apply Application for LIEP/ISEP

-The EL - Title III Intent to Apply Application is now available for school year 2022-23 (fiscal year 2023) through IWAS.
-The due date for the application is March 1, 2022.
-Only districts that plan to apply for FY 2023 federal Title III funding must submit the EL - Title III Intent to Apply Application.
-These districts will also be required to submit the Consolidated District Plan and the EL-Title III Language Instruction Educational Program (LIEP) Application and/or Immigrant Student Education Program (ISEP) Application to complete the application process for FY 2023 funds.
+The EL - Title III Intent to Apply Application is available through IWAS.
+The due date for the application is March 30, 2025.
+Only districts that plan to apply for fiscal year 2026 federal Title III funding must submit the EL - Title III Intent to Apply Application.

 2. Carrying out highly focused, innovative, locally designed activities to expand or enhance existing language instruction educational programs and academic content instructional programs for ELs and immigrant children and youth.

-3. Implementing schoolwide programs within an individual school for restructuring, reforming, and upgrading all language instruction educational programs and academic content instruction for ELs and immigrant children and youth.
+3. Implementing schoolwide programs within a school for restructuring, reforming, and upgrading all language instruction educational programs and academic content instruction for ELs and immigrant children and youth.

-4. Implementing agencywide programs for restructuring, reforming, and upgrading all relevant programs, activities, and operations relating to language instruction educational programs and academic content instruction for ELs and immigrant children and youth.
+4. Implementing local education agency wide programs for restructuring, reforming, and upgrading all relevant programs, activities, and operations relating to language instruction educational programs and academic content instruction for ELs and immigrant children and youth.

-1. A district that wishes to apply for any Title III funds for which it is eligible in FY 2023 MUST create, complete, and submit the EL - Title III Intent to Apply Application by March 1, 2022.
+1. A district that wishes to apply for any Title III funds for which it is eligible in a given fiscal year MUST create, complete, and submit the EL - Title III Intent to Apply Application prior to the due date.

-2. Enrollment information is NOT included within the application.
-Districts should review their EL student enrollment data in the Student Information System (SIS) and add or correct enrollment data as necessary to accurately reflect their EL student enrollment totals and periods of service.
-Comparing the existing school year data to the enrollment data in SIS for SY 2020-21 should provide a general indication of any major discrepancies.
-Title III requirements specify that a district that will generate at least $10,000 in LIEP formula funding may apply as a single district.
-A district that will generate less than $10,000 has the option to form a cooperative with other districts to jointly generate at least $10,000 in LIEP funding.
+3. Title III requirements specify that a district that will generate at least $10,000 in LIEP formula funding may apply as a single district.
+A district that will generate less than $10,000 has the option to form a consortium with other districts to jointly generate at least $10,000 in LIEP funding.
 The required threshold of $10,000 does not apply to ISEP.

-3. Student enrollment information will be extracted from SIS on or about April 29, 2022, to calculate projected allocations for federal Title III LIEP grants.
-All information should be accurate as of April 28, 2022.
-Beginning in FY 2023, EL enrollment data used for Title III funding allocations will be based on home schools.
+4. Student enrollment information will be extracted from SIS on April 15 to calculate projected allocations for federal Title III LIEP grants.
+All information should be accurate in SIS.
+EL enrollment data used for Title III funding allocations will be based on home schools.

-Please make sure that your approval groups are properly assigned through IWAS in order to access and transmit your application.
-Technical assistance on items not covered by the instructions may be obtained from the Multilingual / Language Development Department at multilingual@isbe.net .
+Please make sure that your approval groups are properly assigned via IWAS in order to access and transmit your application.
+Technical assistance on items not covered by the instructions may be obtained from the Multilingual/Language Development Department at multilingual@isbe.net .

 Guidelines